FortinoHogan/JuiceTip-FE/README.md

 ### Objectives
 The objectives of the "JuiceTip: Your Entrustment Service Solution" project are to develop a user-friendly web-based platform to facilitate international entrustment services.
 The platform aims to simplify the process of entrusting goods by providing a secure and efficient environment for users to search, order, and send items from various locations around the world.

+### Stakeholder
+User:
+a) As a customer (User who can make an order to the jastiper)
+b) As a jastiper (User who can take order the product added by the customer)

 <a href="https://steady-tire-616.notion.site/JuiceTip-b1f4cafbab674b6cad294d3e6702ea87?pvs=4">Access Our Documentation</a>

 # Documentations